 When I say "My Husband Beat Cirrhosis"...
 I want to make it very clear.... that doesn't mean he didn't get a BEAT DOWN in the process!
-I'm sooo grateful that it didn't kill him... but sadly, I do believe cirrhosis did shorten his life - quite a lot, because he had so much damage done to his system.
+I'm sooo grateful that it didn't kill him... but sadly, I do believe cirrhosis did shorten his life - quite a lot, because he had so much damage done to his system (in my opinion there is a lot more he could have done in the last 3 years but he went through phases of being stubborn and not wanting to take supplements, etc, and it really cost him).
 You absolutely need to be aware of this.
 Cirrhosis is an extremely serious condition that can kill you, and if it doesn't kill you, there's a good chance it will speed up the aging process (in a way that cannot be reversed) and it can damage your DNA!

 My husband loves to watch MMA.
 Sometimes it's hard for me to watch, but every once in a while I will go into the TV room while he's watching a match, and see part of a fight.
 It never ceases to amaze me, what a high tolerance men have for watching other men get the crap kicked out of them!